bjoyce3/uabrc.github.io/docs/cheaha/getting_started.md

 #### Example Batch Job Script

-A shared cluster environment like Cheaha uses a job scheduler to run tasks on the cluster to provide optimal resource sharing among users.
+A shared cluster environment like Cheaha uses a job scheduler to run tasks on the cluster to provide optimal resource sharing among researchers.
 Cheaha uses a job scheduling system call Slurm to schedule and manage jobs.
-A user needs to tell Slurm about resource requirements (e.g. CPU, memory) so that it can schedule jobs effectively.
+A researcher needs to tell Slurm about resource requirements (e.g. CPU, memory) so that it can schedule jobs effectively.
 These resource requirements along with actual application code can be specified in a single file commonly referred as 'Job Script/File'.
 Following is a simple job script that prints job number and hostname.

 **Note:**Jobs **must request** the appropriate partition (ex: *--partition=short*) to satisfy the jobs resource request (maximum runtime, number of compute nodes, etc...)